The lenses of prescription glasses bend light in such a way that it focuses clearly on the retina.

 The ideal high index lenses user should be someone with a high prescription strength and is someone who is at peace with paying a little extra for aesthetics and overall comfort.

-What that also means is that if you have low prescription strength, for example, a -1 for nearsightedness you do not need high index glasses and can get decent enough regular glasses to help with your refractive error.
+That also means that if you have low prescription strength, for example, a -1 for nearsightedness, you do not need high index glasses and can get decent enough regular glasses to help with your refractive error.

 High Index Lenses are lenses with a high refractive index that focus light rays more efficiently than regular glass or plastic lenses.

-They are much more comfortable than regular lenses and carry much greater aesthetic appeal.
-Having said that, they may be heftily priced and are more reflective than regular glasses.
+They are much more comfortable than regular lenses and carry a much greater aesthetic appeal.
+They may be deftly priced and are more reflective than ordinary glasses.
 What all this means is you should give it decent thought before buying high index lenses.

 Articles that may interest you: